Here is a look at all trips done by rail since 2008.

 Places visited by rail this year: China (Baoding, Beijing, Hangzhou, Ji’nan, Qingdao, Shanghai, Tianjin, Xuzhou, Wuxi, Zhengzhou), Denmark (Copenhagen), France (Lille), Ireland (Dublin), Sweden (Malmö), Switzerland (Arth-Goldau, Biasca, Bodio, Erstfeld, Rynächt, Zürich), United Kingdom (Belfast, Bushey, Colchester, Doncaster, Hertford, London, Oxford, Peterborough, Potters Bar, Sheffield, Stevenage, Watford, Welwyn Garden City)

-My first trip for 2016 was on a high speed train from Beijing to Ji’nan, where I would teach crew from Ji’nanxi (Ji’nan West) and nearby stations how to say things in “proper” English.
+My first trip for 2016 was on a high speed train from Beijing to Ji’nan, where I would teach crew from Ji’nan West and nearby stations how to say things in “proper” English.
 My UK train travels continued later in January 2016, and I also took the train to parts just outside Central London, in the Home Counties.
 These included places I haven’t been in before — Stevenage and Colchester.
 This year has seen a lot more in the way of international rail travel.
 There was a quick trip to Lille in March 2016, and a month later, my wife joined me in a tour of Scandinavia which included a noontime train by the Danish rail operator DSB to Malmö, Sweden, followed by an evening train by the Swedish rail operator SJ back to Copenhagen, Denmark.
 Within days, we’d be on another train, this one the Enterprise from Dublin to Belfast.
 In the final months in Britain, I travelled by rail to Hertford, Oxford, Potters Bar, and Welwyn Garden City, as well as being one of the first passengers at Lea Bridge station, reopened after a 31-year hiatus.
 June 2016 saw me attending with my wife the opening of the Gotthard HSR Base Tunnel, with a “public beta” ride on 04 June 2016, the first day the new line was opened to the general public (before timetabled operations start in December 2016).
 Rail journeys became mostly China-based beginning summer 2016.
 On 30 June 2016, I travelled with my wife onboard the Beijing-Shanghai HSR 5 years to the day it opened, and was featured in national media.
-After a few trips over the summer to Tianjin and Baoding, including a one-day 1,500 km marathon between Beijing, Ji’nan, Qingdao, and back, we were part of one of the first train services between Xuzhou and Zhengzhou, the very HSR line that helped China’s HSR network break 20,000 km in dimensions.
+After a few trips over the summer to Tianjin and Baoding, including a one-day 1,500 km marathon between Beijing, Ji’nan, Qingdao, and back, we were part of one of the first train services between Xuzhou and Zhengzhou, the very HSR line that helped China’s HSR network break 20,000 km in dimensions, as well as a late 2016 opening of the Yunnan and Guizhou parts of the Shanghai-Kunming HSR.
 Media interviews were big: I was interviewed at both stations and on the train.